-Combining history, mythology, architecture, and the more modern fields of concept art and character design, she develops narratives that exist in glimpses, both as functional pottery and as figurative sculptures.
+Drawing from history, mythology, architecture, and the more modern fields of concept art and character design, she develops narratives that exist in glimpses, both as functional pottery and as figurative sculptures.

 Expressions of Excellence Award at Northern California Arts Inc. and Sacramento Fine Arts Center’s Bold Expressions exhibition in 2017.

-She has exhibited in the California Conference for the Advancement of Ceramic Art (CCACA) since 2014, and was featured in Sacramento News and Review’s article covering CCACA in 2017.
+Exhibited in the California Conference for the Advancement of Ceramic Art (CCACA) from 2014-2017.

-She graduated from UC Santa Cruz with a BA in Art in 2013.
+Graduated from UC Santa Cruz with a BA in Art in 2013.

 Commissioned to create original award sculptures for the California State Library’s Early Learning Initiative in 2017.